Shameful truth about elder abuse

 The worst thing about elder abuse is not that it happens.
 But that it’s so easy to get away with.

-You can punch, slap or kick a frail old person … steal from them … deprive them of food, water or medication … shout at them or mock them … or leave them for sitting on the toilet for hours – and, more often than not, they won’t tell anyone what you did.
+Someone can punch, slap or kick an older person … steal from them … deprive them of food, water or medication … shout at them or mock them … or leave them sitting on the toilet for hours – and, more often than not, they won’t tell anyone.

 Because they’re afraid.

 Vulnerable elders are helpless against those who attack or prey on them.
-Often, the abuser is a family member – a child or grandchild – on whom the old person is completely dependent.
-To complain is to risk further abuse, isolation to prevent any further communication with people who might help, or even abandonment.
+Often, the abuser is a family member – a child or grandchild – on whom the older person is completely dependent.
+To complain is to risk further abuse and isolation – preventing communication with people who might help – or even abandonment.

-Old people bruise easily and, because they’re often unsteady on their feet, are more prone to bumping into walls and doorways.
+Older people bruise easily and, because they’re often unsteady on their feet, are more prone to bumping into walls and doorways.
 So cuts, bruises and broken bones, can easily be explained away.
-If the old person tries to tell an outsider what really happened, the abuser can claim they’re confused or suffering from dementia.
+If the elder tries to tell an outsider what really happened, the abuser can claim they’re confused or suffering from dementia.

 So it’s hardly surprising that there are no hard statistics available.
 And yet, we know it happens – and it’s getting worse.